Tippecanoe CLI Fundamentals

 Step 2: Geometry Processing & Simplification

-Understanding the mathematical trade-offs behind Geometry Simplification Algorithms allows engineers to tune these parameters for specific rendering contexts, such as high-DPI web maps versus mobile offline caches.
-Over-simplification introduces visual artifacts like collapsed polygons or snapped line segments, while under-simplification bloats tile payloads and degrades client-side rendering performance.
-Use -S to force strict simplification thresholds when working with highly detailed cadastral or survey-grade datasets.
+Understanding the mathematical trade-offs behind Geometry Simplification Algorithms allows engineers to tune these parameters for specific rendering contexts.
+Over-simplification introduces visual artifacts like collapsed polygons or snapped line segments, while under-simplification bloats tile payloads.

 Step 3: Tile Generation & Output Packaging

-Once geometries are processed, Tippecanoe slices them into the Mapbox Vector Tile (MVT) specification.
-The -Z (minimum zoom) and -z (maximum zoom) flags define the zoom range, while -B (bounding box) restricts generation to a specific geographic extent:
+Once geometries are processed, Tippecanoe slices them into Mapbox Vector Tile (MVT) format.
+The -Z / --minimum-zoom and -z / --maximum-zoom flags define the zoom range; -B / --base-zoom restricts the starting resolution:

-The output format defaults to MBTiles, a SQLite-based container that efficiently stores compressed vector tiles.
-For distributed delivery, the --output-to-directory flag exports individual .pbf files ready for CDN ingestion.
+The output defaults to MBTiles (SQLite).
+For distributed delivery, --output-to-directory / -e exports individual .pbf files ready for CDN ingestion.
+To generate PMTiles output directly, use a .pmtiles extension on the output file.
 Refer to the Mapbox Vector Tile Specification to understand how coordinate encoding, zigzag quantization, and layer metadata are structured within each tile.

 Step 4: Validation & Performance Tuning